-As a strategic communications consultant and freelance writer, my current projects include Carnegie Corporation of New York, the Sustainable Development Goals Fund, and Watchlist on Children and Armed Conflict.
+As a strategic communications consultant and freelance writer, my current and recent projects include Carnegie Corporation of New York, the UN Sustainable Development Goals Fund, Watchlist on Children and Armed Conflict, and Inter-Parliamentary Union.
 I have also published articles in PassBlue (an online publication that covers the UN), the New York Daily News, Washington Post's On Parenting blog and BillyYTZ (the travel magazine of the Toronto City airport).

 I was the media relations manager and later the deputy director of communications at Physicians for Human Rights (PHR), a New York-based international human rights organization.
 I spearheaded international media campaigns on issues such as attacks on health workers in Syria, sexual violence in the Congo and anti-Muslim violence in Burma.
 I worked with journalists across the globe, trained staff and consultants on working with the media, and wrote, edited, and placed many letters to the editor, blog posts and op-eds.
 I inserted the organization and its experts into local, national and international outlets, including Al Jazeera, The Associated Press, the Bangkok Post, the British Medical Journal, BBC, Canadian Broadcasting Corp., CNN, CNN International, the Daily Star (Beirut), The Economist, Foreign Policy, the Guardian, The Lancet, Le Monde, MSNBC, Newsweek, The New York Times, NPR, Reuters, TIME, the Toronto Star, The Wall Street Journal and The Washington Post.
 I created internal documents such as talking points and other messaging materials, as well as external content, including press releases and social media content.
 I created the organization's media guidelines, built its media lists, and conducted workshops on topics such as op-ed writing and how to work with journalists.